 The organisation and timely response of my host was fab but the cheery texts and glossy pictures faded abruptly with the feeling that I'd been injected into their home.
 I might as well have knocked on a random door and asked to stay, the impact was no less significant.
 The effort to suppress their financial need to host was betrayed through the sighing and huffing that went on, so much so, that within five minutes I found myself assuring them I wouldn't make a sound.
 I understood that it was their home...
 They told me communal areas was open to guests, but it would take a fairly oblivious character to miss the signs from this couple.
 I would sacrifice my life quicker that go into the kitchen and make that coffee.

 Would I repeat this?
 A resounding No. The blurred lines between hospitality and home created a distressing experience.
 Was the radio too loud?
 (I could hardly hear it).
 Are my shoes making a sound?
 (No, I'm too afraid to move).
 Is my phone volume off?
 (No way can I take incoming mobile calls!)
-This isn't a home from home, but imprisonment in the private intimate space of another persons home.
-Compounded by their reluctance to provide internet even though it's supposedly 'unlimited'.
+This wasn't a home from home, but the imprisonment in the private intimate space of another persons home.

 Afterwards in the closing two minute conversation I had with the couple as I was leaving, they tell me they work in the hospitality business.
 This explains a further factor; the degree of blur.
 They literally never escape work, so host and home become even more tricky.
 Hotels are defined places of work, while the Airbnb offers in contrast were created as an exchange, space in an apartment to help pay rent or mortgage.
 Even if in their more evolved state, they have become more than this.